 Dr. Kastl’s opinion that the injury resulted from an “inappropriate motion” by either the surgeon, the assistant who was holding the retractor, or both seems obvious.
 It should be equally obvious that slipping and causing an eyelid to tear defies any reasonable standard of care for a bone surgeon and the surgeon’s assistant.
 Disallowing Dr. Kastl’s opinion assures that an injury victim who had clear evidence of a medical team’s negligence will be denied compensation for her injury.

 Perhaps Dr. Kastl’s report should have more clearly articulated his experience with retractors and eyelid injuries.
 The court of appeals concluded that Texas law prevents the court from inferring expertise.
-That rule, however, is another barrier that protects negligent doctors from the consequences of their malpractice while preventing injury victims from having a jury decide whether an expert is qualified to render a standard of care opinion.
+That rule, however, is another barrier that protects negligent doctors from the consequences of their malpractice while preventing injury victims from having a jury decide whether an expert with relevant medical knowledge is qualified to render a standard of care opinion.